iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> I registered on this app tells me my email is in use, so I go to sign in with same email, the app tells me it doesnt have my email on file.
+Wasted effort since I want to talk to a Dr about the side effects Im experiencing from 2nd Covid vaccine.
+Anthem BCBS "pretends" to have a patients interest at heary but sets up roadblocks making it difficult to see a doctor online.
+If I get charged for trying to register or attempting to sign on, I'll contact the insurance commissioner.<br> :date: __2021-05-24 22:04:09__

 > Unable to complete a simppe video call appointment.
 Appointments randomly cancelled and rescheduled.
 KICKED OUT OF APPOINTMENTS IN THE MIDDLE WITH NO WAY TO ACCESS THEM AGAIN.
 CONSISTENTLY OVERCHARGED BY HUNDREDS OF DOLLARS FOR VISITS EVEN IF THEY WEREN'T COMPLETED.
 THIS APP CANNOT HANDLE A SIMPLE VIDEO CALL.<br> :date: __2021-05-19 16:08:11__

 > I download the put my info in logged in and the only doctor that they put with is psychology and I just want to see a doctor for my allergies this app is stupid<br> :date: __2021-05-05 03:09:30__